lawnstarter/react-native-picker-select/.github/ISSUE_TEMPLATE/bug_report.md

 -   react version: [e.g. 16.3]

 **Reproduction and/or code sample**
-If possible, please provide a link to a reproduction of this issue on https://snack.expo.io and/or a code sample showing your implementation of the library
+Provide a link to a reproduction of this issue on https://snack.expo.io or a good explanation on why you can not.
+Not including a link will result in a significant delay in our ability to address this issue.